 Detailed instructions for connecting to the connectWest wireless network can be found at the connectWest Device Instructions page.
 Additionally, instructions are provided in the setup process when anyone connects to the connectWest wireless network for the first time.

 Wireless coverage can be found throughout the campus.
+Wi-Fi is currently available in every classroom and administrative buildings on campus as well as buses.
 A detailed listing of the existing wireless hotspot locations can be found on our Wireless Access Points page.
 Click on the Campus Wireless Map in the sidebar to the right to see a physical map of our wireless locations.

 When you are connected to the connectWest wireless network, your wireless transmissions are encrypted between your wireless device and the wireless access point it is connected to.
 This is referred to as "over-the-air" encryption.
 Any communication your wireless device has between any computer, web site, mail server, etc. is not by default secured.
 This means that any unencrypted data sent over the network may be intercepted by malicious users.
 You can verify that a web site has encryption enabled by looking for the “padlock” symbol in the corners of your browser window.
 It is your sole responsibility to ensure that any information you send over the wireless network is secure.
 The University has available for your use a VPN client for the Windows OS that will encrypt your connection to the network.
 The client and instructions for its use can be found here.